mdmemon01/bubble-game/README.md

 - A great project to learn and practice **DOM manipulation**.
 - Demonstrates the concept of **Event Bubbling** in JavaScript.

-## 🎥 Preview
-Watch the game in action here: [Insert video link or upload demo GIF]

 ## 📂 Project Structure
 - **index.html**: The core structure of the game.